 - The “ice beaches” in Sermilik fjord.

-A trek that takes you to an iceberg wonderland, ending in a tiny Inuit hunter's village.
+A trek that takes you to an iceberg wonderland.

 We walk along the coast and sometimes up on the hills above the shore, on our way to the south.
 Sometimes we might hear a crack in an iceberg breaking the silence or the sound of an occasional Ringed Plover.
 We come to a small bay where we might see hundreds of stranded icebergs, each of them the size of a car.
 We continue to a larger bay where we must wade across a river, and again there is stranded ice of all sizes and forms.
 In the afternoon we arrive at a peninsula called Paarnakajiit and we put up our camp nearby.
 6 hours walk.